 - 1. Feeder strikes a high ball to land in a 20 m square, which is 50 m from the batting crease. - 2.
-Player X1 starts 10 m from the furthest side of the square and must move and catch the ball after it has been struck. - 3.
+Player X1 starts 5 m from the furthest side of the square and must move and catch the ball after it has been struck. - 3.
 The ball is to be caught inside the 20 m square. - 4.
-Player X_1 throws ball to the wicketkeeper (X_2) .
+Player X1 throws ball to the wicketkeeper X2.

-Drill #2: Infield: ground fielding and overarm throw
+Drill #2: Infielding: ground fielding and overarm throw

 - 1. Stumps set up with a marker 30 m from the stumps at a position mid-pitch (cover or midwicket fielding positions). - 2.
 Line marked 20 m from the stumps at the striker's end. - 3.
-Ball is struck firmly along the ground towards the player X by the feeder (O1) from the striker's end. - 4.
-Player X fields the ball and throws overarm at the stumps to the non-striker's end. - 5.
-Feeder O_2 is standing over the stumps.
+Ball is struck firmly along the ground towards the player X by the feeder O1 from the striker's end. - 4.
+Player X fields the ball and throws overarm at the stumps to the non-striker's end, attempting a direct hit

-Drill #3: Bowling: Pace (swing and seam) or spin
+Drill #3: Bowling: pace (swing and seam) and spin